isomerpages/aic-mentalhealth/index.md

       button: About us
       url: /about-us
   - infopic:
-      title: NOT SURE HOW TO START?
+      title: Not Sure How to Start?
       id: infopic
       description: Don’t worry, we’ll guide you to the mental health support you need.
       button: Get started